 - Social Insurance Number

-* These numbers can also be found on your BC Assessment notice, which was mailed to you in January.
+* These numbers can be found either at the top of your property tax notice or on your BC Assessment notice, mailed to you in January.

 Pre-Authorized Tax and Utility Payment Plan